CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/providers.md

 ![Providers list](../../images/cloud-application-manager/core-concepts/providers-list.png)

-You can create new providers by clicking on the **New** button, type something in the search field to search for a provider in the list or filter by the workspace they belong to.
+You can create new providers by clicking on the **New** button, type something in the search field to look for a provider in the list or filter by the workspace they belong to.

 Every provider in the list have a gear icon from which you can synchronize or delete the provider.
-If you click on any of the provider listed, you will get to the provider details page, where you can find more information and interact with it.
+If you click on any of the provider listed, you will get to its details page, where you can find more information and interact with it.

-If you select several providers by clicking on the check box on the provider line item (or clicking the check box in the header line which will select all), the **Bulk Actions** button dropdown will appear next to the *New* provider button, allowing to sync or delete the selected providers in bulk mode.
+If you select several providers by clicking on the checkbox on the provider line item (or clicking the checkbox in the header line which will select all), the **Bulk Actions** button dropdown will appear next to the *New* provider button, allowing to sync or delete the selected providers in bulk mode.

 ### Supported provider types